Kaitiakitanga

-Kaitiakitanga is a New Zealand Māori term used for the concept of guardianship of the sky, the sea, and the land.
-A kaitiaki is a guardian, and the process and practices of protecting and looking after the environment are referred to as kaitiakitanga.

-The concept and terminology have been increasingly brought into public policy on trusteeship or guardianship—in particular with the environmental and resource controls under the Resource Management Act.
+In the traditional Māori worldview, kaitiakitanga is the concept of guardianship of the natural environment.
+A kaitiaki is a guardian, and kaitiakitanga refers to the process and practices of protecting and looking after the environment.
+The concept and terminology has been increasingly brought into public policy, particularly relating to environmental and resource controls under the Resource Management Act.

-Kaitiakitanga
+Traditional view

-The long-established Māori system of environmental management is holistic.
-It is a system that ensures peace within the environment, providing a process for preventing intrusions that cause permanent imbalances and guarding against environmental damage.
-Kaitiakitanga is a concept that has "roots deeply embedded in the complex code of tikanga”.
-Kaitiakitanga is a broad notion that includes the ideas of guardianship, care, and wise management.
-However, while kaitiakitanga is a proactive and preventative approach to environmental management, this traditional management system has not always had an opportunity to address large scale environmental degradation.
+Kaitiakitanga exists as a responsibility emerging from the traditionally holistic Māori worldview to ensure that people act in a manner that ensures peace within the environment, one that provides a process for preventing intrusions that cause permanent imbalances and guard against environmental damage.
+In practice, kaitiakitanga is embedded with tikanga.
+It is a broad notion that includes the ideas of guardianship, care, and wise management.

-Concept

-Traditionally all Māori trace their whakapapa (ancestry and relationships) to the beginning of existence, the single entity that became Ranginui and Papatūānuku.
-Ranginui became the sky and Papatūānuku the mother earth, with their children taking the form of the various physical elements that humans eventually emerged from.
+In the traditional view, all Māori trace their ancestry (whakapapa) to the beginning of existence, the single entity that became Ranginui and Papatūānuku.
 This genealogy is a bond between humans and the rest of the physical world both "immutable and inseparable".
-Papatūānuku, embodied in the physical form of the earth continues to provide sustenance for all.
+Papatūānuku is embodied in the physical form of the earth and continues to provide sustenance for all.
 Accordingly, Māori read more into the interpretation of kaitiakitanga than just the surface meaning of the words translated into English.